punk-domains/punk-blog/content/posts/astro-interview.md

   image: "https://blog.punk.domains/img/astro/cover.jpg"
 ---

-### Hey Astro! 👋 Explain us like we're 5.
+### Hey Astro! 👋 Explain to us like we're 5.
 What is Smolverse?

 Smolverse is a **community of NFT collections** within [TreasureDAO](https://treasure.lol/).